ricardoelena/SDP_AccessValidation_MACList/README.md

 ## OnlyMAC.js
-Second script that will check the MAC address of the claim against a list of MAC address provided on the same script.
+Checks the MAC address of the device claim against a list of MAC addresses provide in line #6